1What type of massage therapy do you offer?

 Payment can be made by good old fashioned cash money, credit, debit or flexible spending account cards, or checks.
 There is a $50 charge for any checks returned for insufficient funds.

 Some people prefer to e-pay so we can even accept Zelle, PayPal and venmo too!
 Payment is due in full at the end of each session.

 Tipping is a matter of personal choice.
 Tips are accepted and appreciated.

-At this time I do not take insurance.
-By request, I can provide a receipt for the patient to file their own insurance.
-Medical Massage requires a prescription from your Physician for specific injury and/or physical conditions.
-Not all treatments may be covered by insurance.
+At this time we do not take insurance.
+Upon request we can provide a receipt for the patient to file with their own insurance.
+Most massage treatments are not covered by insurance.
 The best thing to do is check with your insurance company to see exactly what is covered under what circumstances.

 9How can I schedule an appointment?